 The principles of superhero comic art were developed by dozens of people, and have been filtered through the sensibilities of countless creators in the decades since Superman introduced the genre in 1938.
 But the art of George Pérez serves as a perfect guide stone to understanding both the roots of superhero comic book art and the modern sensibilities of the genre.

-Pérez is known among fans for his hyper-detailed, endlessly engaging work on such landmark stories as Crisis on Infinite Earths, Infinity Gauntlet, and JLA/Avengers (to name just a few of his greatest hits).
-And among his peers, he’s known for his almost mind-boggling mastery of storytelling and design that has often been imitated but rarely duplicated.
+Pérez, who died on May 6, 2022, was known among fans for his hyper-detailed, endlessly engaging work on such landmark stories as Crisis on Infinite Earths (opens in new tab), Infinity Gauntlet (opens in new tab), and JLA/Avengers (opens in new tab) (to name just a few of his greatest hits).
+And among his peers, he was known for his almost mind-boggling mastery of storytelling and design that has often been imitated but rarely duplicated.

-In recent weeks, Pérez has publicly disclosed that he has been diagnosed with a terminal illness, with a prognosis of only months to live.
-In the wake of his announcement, nearly the entire comic book industry has come together to celebrate Pérez's art, and more importantly the man himself - whose openness, friendly appeal, and presence in the community are as ubiquitous as his beloved work.
-And Pérez himself has responded in kind, thanking the comic book industry and his fans for their show of support and opening up about his life and career.
+In late 2021, Pérez publicly disclosed that he has been diagnosed with a terminal illness, with a prognosis of only months to live.
+In the wake of his announcement, nearly the entire comic book industry came together to celebrate Pérez's art, and more importantly the man himself - whose openness, friendly appeal, and presence in the community were as ubiquitous as his beloved work.
+And Pérez himself responded in kind, thanking the comic book industry and his fans for their show of support and opening up about his life and career.